saloni-nd/scientific-discovery/vaccination_timeline/README.md

 If you'd like to add to this dataset, or point out an error, get in touch here or by email (saloni@scientificdiscovery.dev).

+### Suggested citation

+Please cite this as `Dattani (2025).
+Vaccine discovery timeline.
+Available at code.scientificdiscovery.dev`

 ### Update log

 - 2025-03-21: Added all vaccines from immunize.org's timeline on approvals in the US